Bundling & Distribution

 To cross-bundle for multiple targets, update your scripts with the --targets option:

-"build:canary": "electrobun build --env=canary --targets=macos-x64" "build:canary": "electrobun build --env=canary --targets=all" Once you've uploaded artifacts to your bucket, the next time you run a non-dev build (like bun run build:canary) the Electrobun CLI will download the current version of your app using release.bucketUrl and generate a patch file using our optimized BSDIFF implementation.
+"build:canary": "electrobun build --env=canary --targets=macos-x64" "build:canary": "electrobun build --env=canary --targets=all" Once you've uploaded artifacts to your host, the next time you run a non-dev build (like bun run build:canary) the Electrobun CLI will download the current version of your app using release.baseUrl and generate a patch file using our optimized BSDIFF implementation.
 That patch file gets added to your artifacts folder.

 It's recommended to keep older patch files in your storage.
 Users on older versions can download successive patches, each as small as 14KB.
 If patching can't get the user to the latest version, Electrobun's Updater falls back to downloading the full latest build.